opitzconsulting/jquery-mobile-angular-adapter/README.md

 ##Navigation and routes

-The adapter integrates angular routes with jquery mobile in the following way:
+The adapter integrates angular routes with jquery mobile:

 - We set `$locationProvider.html5Mode(true)`, `$locationProvider.hashPrefix('!')`
   and add the tag `<base href="{address of your html file}">` to your header.